 Pregnancy is one of the most exciting times in a woman’s life.

-Pregnancy is a highly metabolic and nutritionally demanding phase of life, and this means that a little more planning and nutritional consideration is needed to cope with these drastic physiological changes.
+Pregnancy is a highly metabolic and nutritionally demanding phase of life.
+More planning and nutritional consideration are needed to cope with these drastic physiological changes.

 Can you have a healthy and prosperous vegan pregnancy?

 The answer is a resounding yes, from Lauren Panoff, MPH RD of Chronic Planet, a regular dietitian who counsels women and families who follow vegan lifestyles.

 The Academy of Nutrition and Dietetics, the nation’s largest dietitian organization, released a paper on plant-based diets, saying that a vegan diet is healthy and nutritionally adequate for pregnant women.